Do you know that over 70% of US travelers use their smartphones when traveling? But how do you know what best travel apps to to download?

 My teenage son traveled to Europe this summer without us and he definitely used this app.
 I like that he was able to take photos of his receipts, upload to the app, then share the information with us no matter where he was in the world.

-The only thing this app can’t do is get rid of the crowds, but read here for some crowded Disney Park strategies.
+The only thing this app can’t do is get rid of the crowds, but here are some crowded Disney Park strategies.

 Make booking travel easier with this app that predicts prices to save you money, while also helping you book flights and hotels.